Sh1v4nk/Snake-Game-Js/README.md

 **Score Tracking:** Keep track of your high score as you strive to beat your previous records.

-**Simple Controls:** Use arrow keys to control the snake's direction.
+**Simple Controls:** Use arrow keys or WASD buttons on keyboard to control the snake's direction.

 ## How to Play